MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/live-expressions.md

 <!-- very short article in other repo:
 Watch JavaScript values in real-time with Live Expressions -->

-**Live Expressions** are an excellent way to monitor JavaScript expressions that change a lot.
-Instead of having many Console messages to read and navigate, you can pin your specific JavaScript expressions to the top of the **Console**.
+**Live Expressions** are a great way to monitor JavaScript expressions that change a lot.
+Instead of generating many **Console** messages to read and navigate, you can pin your specific JavaScript expressions to the top of the **Console**.

 <!-- ====================================================================== -->